 Can you Drive if you are Blind in one Eye?by Russell HuebschUpdated August 16, 2023

-Although driving restrictions for the visually impaired vary from state to state, most states will allow people to drive so long as they have at least one functioning eye---called monocular vision.
-Certain rules may apply, such as not being able to drive at night, reports LostEye.com.
-Usually, losing sight in an eye does not significantly impair the ability to drive a car.
+Although driving restrictions for the visually impaired vary from state to state, most states will allow people to drive so long as they have at least one functioning eye — called monocular vision.
+Usually, states’ DVLA have a vision specialist-approved vision requirement for drivers.
+For example, California’s is 20/40 in one eye and 20/70 in the other.
+Certain rules may apply, such as having to wear corrective lenses while operating a car.
+If this is your case, talk to your optician about what the best option for you may be.

 Russell Huebsch has written freelance articles covering a range of topics from basketball to politics in print and online publications.
 He graduated from Baylor University in 2009 with a Bachelor of Arts degree in political science.